Beyond the Tooth: How Dental Stem Cells Might Help Heal the Body

 A New Frontier in Dentistry and Regenerative Healthcare

 Most individuals will only think of fillings, tooth extractions, or dental cleanings when they hear the word dentistry.
-The idea that stem cells could be isolated from extracted teeth may initially seem surprising.
+In reality, modern dentistry also includes advanced procedures such as sinus lifts, zygomatic implants and guided bone regeneration.
 Teeth, especially those removed during routine dental procedures or naturally exfoliated in childhood, were traditionally seen as biological waste.
 However, growing evidence shows that dental pulp contains a rich source of multipotent stem cells that can differentiate into various cell types such as bone, nerve, cartilage, and fat cells.

 This opens a new alternatives where dentistry intersects with regenerative medicine.
 Dental visits, once focused solely on oral hygiene and repair, could in the future be reimagined as early entry points for broader health interventions.
 The relationship between dentist and patient may increasingly involve conversations about long-term health, tissue regeneration, and even participation in biobanking.